Skip to main content

 Description of mathematics

-The mathematics in this unit spans all three strands of the Mathematics and Statistics learning area of the New Zealand Curriculum.
+The mathematics in this unit spans all three strands of the mathematics and statistics learning area of The 2007 New Zealand Curriculum.
 Key ideas are:

 1.